melissamcewen/all-chores/README.md

 - Clean underneath

 ### Dishwasher
-- clean filter (see manual, not all have accessible filters)
+- Clean filter (see manual, not all have accessible filters)
-- deep clean inside
+- Deep clean inside and check for common issues (clogged sprayer, deteriorating gaskets, etc.)

 ### Washer
-- clean filter (see manual, usually only front loading)
+- Clean filter (see manual, usually only front loading)
-- sanitizing wash (with bleach)
+- Sanitizing wash (with bleach)

 ### Dryer
-- clean out filter
+- Clean out filter
-- completely clean out duct
+- Completely clean out duct

 ### Standalone air cleaner/filter
-- clean filter
+- Clean filter
-- replace filter
+- Replace filter

 ### All appliances that use water (coffee makers, humidifiers, cat water fountain etc.)
 - Descale (if you have hard water)